Ferries in Virginia

 Source: Federal Transit Administration, Seattle Ferry

-White's Ferry closed in late 2020, but the Hatton Ferry reopened in 2022.
-Two private ferries connect to Tangier Island.
+White's Ferry on the Potomac River closed in late 2020, but the Hatton Ferry reopened in 2022.
+Two private ferries provide connections to Tangier Island.
+One sails from Reedsville in the summer only.
+The other sails all year from Onancock on the Eastern Shore.

 Tangier Island depends upon year-round ferry traffic from Crisfield, Maryland and summertime connections to Reedville and Onancock